Secure SDLC Approach For Preventing Cyber-Attacks

 Phase 4: Software Testing and Vulnerability Patching

-Besides considering software security at each phase, secure SDLC also provides a dedicated phase for testing.
-At this step, you need to perform penetration testing using both manual and automated tools.
+Besides considering software security at each phase, secure SDLC provides a dedicated testing phase.
+At this step, you must perform penetration testing using manual and automated tools.
 It would help you identify potential loopholes, leading to patching them before deployment.

 For the most accurate results, take the help of Certified Ethical Hackers and Security Experts, who can test every software component.
-It will help you understand the attacker prevention strength of the application.
+It will help you understand the strength of the application for attacker prevention.

 Further, you must focus on testing the following components:

-Additionally, you must consider using all major types of testing techniques, including Black-box, grey-box, white-box, and DAST testing.
+Additionally, you must consider using all significant types of testing techniques, including Black-box, grey-box, white-box, and DAST testing.

 Phase 5: Deployment in Secure Environment